mongodb/specifications/source/find_getmore_killcursors_commands.rst

       ]
     }

 The accepted parameters are described in the table below.
-The query flags passed to OP_QUERY for a killCursors command MUST be secondary_ok=True when sent to a secondary.
+The query flags passed to OP_QUERY for a killCursors command MUST be secondaryOk=true when sent to a secondary.

 .. list-table:: killCursors command parameters
    :widths: 15 15 15 30